-The canteen has been around for more than 25 years now, and in the recent time has become a combined canteen of Andhra Pradesh and Telangana Bhawan.
+The canteen has been around for around 27 years now, and in the recent time has become a combined canteen of Andhra Pradesh and Telangana Bhawan.
 Much like renowned fine dining restaurants and cafes, it too has a long waiting queue, especially on weekends.
 So apart from a good appetite, you also need to go with some amount of patience to fight the crowd and get a table.
-The canteen has a token system in place, wherein you first need to place your order, get your token, wait for your turn and then head inside to finally enjoy your meal.Also read: (Telangana Food Versus Andhra Food: What's the Difference?)
+The canteen has a token system in place, wherein you first need to place your order, get your token, wait for your turn and then head inside to finally enjoy your meal.Also read: Telangana Food Versus Andhra Food: What's the Difference

 Way to the canteen; Photo Credit: Dishant Bhasin